Comply with Gmail, Yahoo, and Microsoft's Requirements for Email Senders

 - DMARC:

-p=none - Recommended:
+p=none - Recommended policy:

 p=quarantineorp=reject